Jul 10, 2018

 Gen Zers are also more broadly progressive than generations of the past.
-To start, they are the most ethnically diverse generation in US history.
-By the time Gen Z stops being born, they will be comprised of 47% ethnic minorities.
+To start, they are the most ethnically diverse generation in US history, comprised of 47% ethnic minorities.

 Additionally, they are defined by ‘fluid personal identities’, which according to Forbes, means breaking from traditional forms.
 Furthermore, according to JWT Intelligence, only 48% identify as exclusively heterosexual as compared to 65% of millennials, and only 44% say they always buy clothes designed for their own gender, compared with 54% of millennials.

 Additionally, they can also be defined as the Pluralist Generation – they have conviction in diverse races and religions and believe people can coexist in society.

 To brand to this modern generation, luxury brands are moving away from the so-called culture of 'exclusion' to coincide with the new face of consumerism.
 Rather than zeroing in on limited access to the product, and deliberately detaching from communications, brands like Hermès, Revolve and Supreme are working to be more inclusive, engaging and open.

 In order to do this, Olga Pancenko, COO and VP of marketing for PERRIN PARIS, recommends the following:

 Last but not the least, try to sell experiences.
 For instance, Revolve uses insta-famous fashion and travel bloggers to not only sell outfits but experiences as well, and use #revolvearoundtheworld as their hashtag.

 Even though Gen Z are digital natives—and versatile with many devices—they are mobile first.